raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A Session Signaling "Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of Session Signalling messages over the connection.
 This is distinct from, for example a DNS-over-TCP session as described in RC7766.

-(QUESTION: RFC7766 includes a definition of 'idle timeout' which is updated by this document.
-I think we should include new definition of "Session Signalling idle timeout'?)

-Two timers are defined in this document: an idle timeout and a keepalive interval.
+Two timers are defined in this document: an inactive timeout and a keepalive interval.
 The term "Session Timers" is used to refer to this pair of values.

 # Discussion